redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 ### API Paths

-Redwood offers you flexibility to configure the `apiUrl`—the path to your serverless functions—either as a path or a different FQDN.
+Redwood offers you flexibility to configure the `apiUrl`—the path to your serverless functions—either as a path or a fully-qualified domain name.

 ```toml
 [web]